jalaxy33/vcpkg-cmake-template/README.md

 ```
 > Modified from the Microsoft `CMakePresets.json` [example](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started?pivots=shell-powershell#4---build-and-run-the-project)

-Then you can use the `vcpkg` preset to configure your project with vcpkg:
+Then you can use the defined preset to configure your project with vcpkg:
 ```bash
 cmake --preset vcpkg
 cmake --preset vcpkg-release